Diabetic Foot

 • Dorsalis pedis and posterior tibial pulses

-• Recent leg pain when walking
+• Leg pain when walking or foot pain at rest

-• Known peripheral artery disease
+• Known peripheral artery disease or a previous vascular procedure

 Warning Signs: When to Seek Immediate Help